weudnif/xinrepo/contact.md

 Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at dxnad1@163.com.
+If you have any questions or suggestions about this app, do not hesitate to contact me at dxnad1@163.com.